ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Game.Screenshot>Screenshot Upsampled: Write screenshot upsampled Game.Screenshot>Screenshot: Write screenshot Game.Screenshot>Show Interface in Screenshots: Do you want to see the interface in screenshots?
-Game>Annoying Sounds: Toggle annoying sounds (Sensor Tower, Mirror Sphere, Rover deployed drones, Drone incessant beeping).
-Game>Change Map: Change map (options to pick commander, sponsor, etc...
-Attention: If you get yellow ground areas; just load it again or try Reload Map.
-Game>Change Surface Signs To Materials: Changes all the ugly immersion breaking signs to materials (reversible).
-Game>Color Modifier: Select/mouse over an object to change the colours Use Shift- or Ctrl- for random colours/reset colours.
-Game>Delete Large Rocks: Removes rocks for that smooth map feel.
+Game.Terrain>Delete Large Rocks: Removes rocks for that smooth map feel.
-Game>Delete Small Rocks: Removes rocks for that smooth map feel.
+Game.Terrain>Delete Small Rocks: Removes rocks for that smooth map feel.
-Game>List All Objects: A list of objects; <image UI/Infopanel/left_click.tga 1400>*2 on one to select and move the camera to it.
-Game>Object Planner: Places fake construction site objects at mouse cursor (collision disabled).
-Game>Place Objects: Opens editor mode with the place objects dialog.
-Game>Pulsating Pins Disable: When true pins will no longer do the pulsating motion (hover over to stop).
-Game>Reload Map: Reloads map as new game.
-Game>Set Opacity: Change the opacity of objects.
-Game>Terrain Editor Toggle: Opens up the map editor with the brush tool visible.
+Game.Terrain>Terrain Editor Toggle: Opens up the map editor with the brush tool visible.
-Game>Terrain Flatten Toggle: Use the shortcut to turn this on as it will use where your cursor is as the height to flatten to.
+Game.Terrain>Terrain Flatten Toggle: Use the shortcut to turn this on as it will use where your cursor is as the height to flatten to.
 Use Shift + Arrow keys to change the height/radius.
-Game>Terrain Type Change: Green or Icy mars?
+Game.Terrain>Terrain Type Change: Green or Icy mars?
 Coming right up!
 (don't forget a light model)
-Game>Terrain Type Remap: Instead of replacing all textures with one then re-adding stuff, this will remap existing textures.
+Game.Terrain>Terrain Type Remap: Instead of replacing all textures with one then re-adding stuff, this will remap existing textures.
+Game.Terrain>Whiter Rocks: Helps the rocks blend in better when using the polar ground texture.
+Game.UI>Pulsating Pins Disable: When true pins will no longer do the pulsating motion (hover over to stop).
-Game>UI Transparency Mouseover: Toggle removing transparency on mouseover.
+Game.UI>UI Transparency Mouseover: Toggle removing transparency on mouseover.
-Game>UI Transparency: Change the transparency of UI items (info panel, menu, pins).
+Game.UI>UI Transparency: Change the transparency of UI items (info panel, menu, pins).
-Game>Whiter Rocks: Helps the rocks blend in better when using the polar ground texture.
 Shortcut Keys>Clear Log
 Shortcut Keys>Color Modifier Default Colour
 Shortcut Keys>Color Modifier Random Colour